mhess/xtrudr/README.md

 An object argument provided to `permit()` or `require()` is a mapping of input property names to validator functions.
-Validator functions must take the named input object's property value and either return a value or throw a *non-`Error`* class error.
+Validator functions must take the named input object's property value as their only argument and either return a value or throw a *non-`Error`* class error.
 If a value is returned then that  value gets placed in the **xtrudr** instance's `out` object.
 An `undefined` return value (no return statement) is treated the same as returning the input of the function.
 If the function throws a value (usually a string), then that value gets appended to the error array for the named input.

 Asynchronous validator functions return a promise with resolve/reject behavior that is analogous to the synchronous functions.